Healthy Homes Assessment Mohaka

 Draught Stopping Mohaka

-If a draught can be felt through gaps that are too large or holes that it needs to be sealed.
+If a draft can be felt through gaps that are too large or holes that it needs to be sealed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-See the full details regarding the Healthy Homes draught stopping requirements.
+Find the complete specifications regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections